-The Netherlands Plant Eco-phenotyping Centre provides a versatile modular platform to enable scientists to carry out accurate high-throughput phenotyping: studies of plant performance in relation to relevant biotic and abiotic factors across a range of scales.
+NPEC offers academia and collaborating corporate R&D many opportunities to carry out accurate and high-throughput plant phenotyping to study plant performance in relation to relevant biotic and abiotic factors across a range of scales, from cell to field.

 NPEC is jointly hosted at two locations; at Wageningen University & Research and Utrecht University.